Crown jewels: Indonesia

 Several sultanates and kingdoms in the modern-day region of Indonesia have also kept and owned crown jewels, the most notable being the ones from the Sultanate of Banten, Sultanate of Siak, Sultanate of Ternate, Sultanate of Gowa, Sultanate of Jailolo, Sultanate of Bacan, Sultanate of Kutai Kertanegara, Sumedang Larang Kingdom, Sunda Kingdom and the various Kingdomships of Bali.
 Most of these crown jewels are within the possession of the National Museum of Indonesia, although some have fallen into foreign possession, with at least one crown belonging to the Buleleng kingdom being shown on display at the Museum of Fine Arts in Houston.

 Iran

+Emeralds define the oceans while rubies define the continents on the jewel-encrusted globe.
+Iran, Britain, and the equator are shown with diamonds.

-The Imperial Crown Jewels of Iran, alternatively known as the Imperial Crown Jewels of Persia, include several elaborate crowns, 30 tiaras, numerous aigrettes, a dozen jewel-laden swords and shields, a vast number of unset precious gemstones and numerous plates and other dining services cast in precious metals and encrusted with gems.
-One significant item is a gemstone globe, collected and looted by the Iranian monarchy.
+The Iranian National Jewels, formerly known as the Crown Jewels of Iran (Persia), include several crowns, 30 tiaras, numerous aigrettes, a dozen jewel-laden swords and shields, a vast number of unset precious gemstones and numerous plates and other dining services cast in precious metals and encrusted with gems.
+One significant item is a jewel-encrusted globe made by the order of Naser al-Din Shah Qajar.

-For many centuries the Iranian Crown Jewels were kept in the vaults of the Imperial Treasury.
-However, in the early 20th century, the first Pahlavi Shah transferred ownership of the crown jewels to the state as part of a massive restructuring of the country's financial system.
-Later in the 1950s his son and successor, Mohammad Reza Pahlavi, decreed that the most spectacular of these items be put on public display at the Central Bank of Iran.
+For centuries the Iranian Crown Jewels were kept in the vaults of the Imperial Treasury.
+However, in the early 20th century, Reza Shah transferred ownership of the crown jewels to the state as part of a massive restructuring of the country's financial system.
+In the 1950s, his son and successor, Mohammad Reza Pahlavi, decreed that the most spectacular of these items be put on public display at the Treasury of National Jewels.